Master of Science in Taxation (M.S.T.)

 Program Offerings at Grand Valley

 The Master of Science in taxation (M.S.T.) program is for students interested in expanding or continuing their education in taxation.
-It includes a minimum of 33 and maximum of 50 credits as described below:
+It includes a minimum of 33 credits as described below:

 - Prerequisites (if needed)

 Students will study a variety of subjects, including:

 - Corporate tax